Data-driven mode detection and stabilization of unknown switched linear systems: Conclusions

 \section{Conclusions}

 We have considered the problem of stabilizing an unknown switched linear system on the basis of measured data.
 Prior to the online operation of the switched system, we have access to measurements of each of the individual modes.
 We have derived conditions in terms of linear matrix inequalities under which this pre-collected data is informative enough for finding a uniformly stabilizing controller for each mode.
 Once the system is running, we have access to online measurements of the currently active mode.
 Our online switched controller design alternates between a phase that performs mode detection on the basis of the online measurements and a stabilization phase that exploits this identification.
-Under average dwell- and activation-time assumptions on the switching signal, the proposed controller guarantees an input-to-state-like stability property of the closed-loop switched system.
+Under average dwell- and activation-time assumptions on the switching signal, the proposed controller guarantees a {practical} stability property of the closed-loop switched system.
 Our technical exposition has dealt with both noiseless and noisy measurements, and the cases when the controller knows the switching times of the system or has complete lack of knowledge about them.
-Future research will investigate methods of input design in the presence of noise to accelerate mode detection, develop measures of informativity of online measurements to keep the most useful data stored and integrate it in the mode detection phase, and exploit recently collected online measurements with those collected before to detect switches even during the mode detection phase.
+Future research will investigate methods of input design in the presence of noise in order to accelerate the mode detection phase.
+Another open problem is to incorporate the online measurements to either speed up the rate of convergence or shrink the uncertainty regarding the dynamics of the modes.
+Lastly, employing clustering methods, or otherwise exploiting the online measurements, might enable the detection of switches even during the mode detection phase.